Living in Saudi Arabia

 Visas and residency

 There are complex visa requirements for entering and exiting Saudi Arabia.
-See entry requirements for Saudi Arabia or contact the Saudi embassy in London.
+See entry requirements for Saudi Arabia or contact the Embassy of Saudi Arabia in the UK.

 A medical report is required for work and residency permits, and permits won’t be granted to anyone testing positive for HIV/AIDS.
-For more information, contact the Embassy of Saudi Arabia.
+For more information, contact the Embassy of Saudi Arabia in the UK.

 Saudi visas use the Hijri Islamic calendar.
 You should use the Visa Validity Service to check your permitted length of stay by entering your passport number and Saudi visa number – there are heavy fines and sometimes prison sentences if you overstay your visa.